OCA/stock-logistics-warehouse/stock_cycle_count/README.rst

 The system propose locations in which to perform a inventory adjustment every day based on a set of rules defined for the warehouse.
-In addition the system can propose Zero-Confirmations which are simply and opportunistic counts to check whether a locations has actually became empty or not.
+In addition the system can propose Zero-Confirmations which are simple and opportunistic counts to check whether a locations has actually became empty or not.

 With this strategy it is possible to: